 Our Summer Associate Program is one of the most important elements of our recruitment efforts.
-We hire a small group of exceptional law students to participate in our summer program.
-Our program is competitive externally, but cooperative and friendly in-house.
-For summer 2019 we are recruiting a class of 2-3 summer associates for our Washington, DC office.
+We hire a group of exceptional law students to participate in our summer program.
+Our program is competitive externally, but cooperative and supportive in-house.

 Once an assignment has been made, summer associates meet with assigning attorneys, initially for detailed instructions, then as often as necessary for questions, follow-up, and feedback.
 We also include summer associates in client meetings, teleconferences, depositions, and court appearances whenever possible so that they can experience for themselves the full extent of our service to our clients.

-Summer associates participate in a comprehensive training program that is designed to acclimate students to our work environment quickly and thoroughly.
+Summer associates participate in a comprehensive training program, including courses offered through B&D University, that is designed to acclimate students to our work environment quickly and thoroughly.
 In addition, throughout the course of the program, summer associates attend local bar courses and training lectures by practice group leaders and distinguished guests.

 Evaluations and Feedback